Best Practices For Writing Homepage Copy (With Examples)

-Whether a new visitor to your website first lands on your blog, on a product or service page, or on another page, there's a 36% chance they'll navigate to your homepage.
+36% of new visitors to your website will navigate to your homepage after landing on your blog, a product or service page, or another page.

-As one of the most viewed parts of your site, homepages can feel daunting to write, because they can determine whether readers stick around or bounce.
+As one of the most viewed parts of your site, homepages can be challenging to write, because they determine whether readers stay or leave.
 If your site were a house, it would be the living room or kitchen that connects everything else together.

 It’s quite common to want to overload your homepage with as much information as possible.
 But after editing a great many web pages for clients in my career as a copywriter, I’ve learned that overloading your homepage is rarely the right choice.

 Over the years, I have come to love writing homepage copy, because it helps you to realign your company’s goals.
 Putting together concise copy on who you are and what you offer can encourage you to prioritize your most important unique selling point (USP) and reflect on the goals you already have and if they are still applicable.

 Here, I’ll share what I’ve learned about how to write homepage copy that keeps readers glued to the page.